...

 • Persist with other forms of treatment, such as medication

-Patients can receive treatment in many different settings with various approaches.
+Patients can receive treatment in various settings using different approaches.

-Outpatient behavioral treatment includes a wide variety of programs for patients who visit a behavioral health counselor regularly.
+Outpatient behavioral treatment encompasses a diverse range of programs for patients who regularly visit a behavioral health counselor.
 Most of the programs involve individual or group drug counseling, or both.
 In addition, these programs typically offer forms of behavioral therapy such as:

 Inpatient or residential treatment can also be very effective, especially for more severe problems (including co-occurring disorders).
 Licensed residential treatment facilities offer 24-hour structured and intensive care, including safe housing and medical attention.
-In addition, residential treatment facilities may use a variety of therapeutic approaches, and they are generally aimed at helping the patient live a drug-free, crime-free lifestyle after treatment.
+Residential treatment facilities employ a range of therapeutic methods.
+These methods help patients live a drug-free and crime-free life after treatment.
 Examples of residential treatment settings include:

-• Therapeutic communities are highly structured programs in which patients remain at a residence, typically for 6 to 12 months.
-The entire community, including treatment staff and those in recovery, act as critical agents of change, influencing the patient’s attitudes, understanding, and behaviors associated with drug use.
+• Therapeutic communities are structured programs where patients live at a specific place.
+They usually stay for 6 to 12 months.
+The entire community, including treatment staff and individuals in recovery, plays a crucial role in driving change.
+They influence the patient’s attitudes, understanding, and behaviors related to drug use.

-• Shorter-term residential treatment, which typically focuses on detoxification and provides initial intensive counseling and preparation for treatment in a community-based setting.
+• Short-term residential treatment, which typically focuses on detoxification and provides initial intensive counseling and preparation for treatment in a community-based setting.

-• Recovery housing provides supervised, short-term housing for patients, often following other types of inpatient or residential treatment.
-Recovery housing can help people transition to an independent life—for example, helping them learn how to manage finances or seek employment, as well as connecting them to support services in the community.
+• Recovery housing offers supervised, short-term accommodations for individuals, typically following other forms of inpatient or residential treatment.
+Recovery housing helps individuals transition to independent living.
+It teaches them to manage money and find jobs.
+It also connects them to community support services.

 CALL(844) 597-1011